JiaxiangX/dev-tutorial-app/tutorial-readme.md

 ## Getting Started
 1. Open cmd or terminal
 2. Change your directory to myinfo-tutorial-app root folder
-3. Run "npm install -g nodemon" (If you have not done so)
-4. Run "npm install" (If you have not done so)
+3. Run "npm install" (If you have not done so)

-## To Start The Sample App
-Windows - `start.bat`

-Linux/Mac - `./start.sh`

-### Step 1: Function for calling Authorise API
+### Step 1: Function for calling Authorise API (Enable "RETRIEVE MYINFO" Button)
 Paste below codes to: `views/html/index.html` - `t2step1`

 ```javascript